Maya-faisal/Training/Jenkins/Deploy Flask App.md

+## Status: Work in Progress 🚧
+This project is currently under development.

 # Deploying Flask App using Jenkins and Docker

 This repository demonstrates how to deploy a Flask application and a MariaDB container using Jenkins and Docker.
 The pipeline will automate the deployment process, ensuring that both the Flask app and the database are correctly set up and linked.